 - Read and tell stories that illustrate resilience: Choose books and stories to share with the class that illustrate characters that display resilience.
+Our educator books are perfect for reading to a class.
 Hearing stories about others can support “vicarious resilience” -gaining resilience through hearing stories about others.

 - Build a Positive Classroom Community: Building a community of support and connection between students can also help with resilience.
 Knowing that we are loved and supported by those around us can help calm our inner-critic.

 - Welcome All Feelings!
 Challenge societal thinking about emotions.
 Students may believe that sadness, anger, and other emotions are “bad.”
 If you notice your students expressing these thoughts, help them explore what makes them think these feelings are bad.
 Explore the positive aspects of these emotions.
 “Sadness lets us know something is bothering us, and our tears can help us release that emotion in our bodies.
 It’s good to express your emotions.”

 - Don’t Try to Fix feelings.
 When students are showing big feelings, your job is not to stop it- it’s to sit with them in it, remaining calm and empathic while reminding them you’re there to support.
 This will help build structures in their brain for emotional regulation and tolerating distress.